Schema Markup for SEO: The 2026 Practical Guide to Rich Results

 Why Bother?
 The Tangible SEO & AEO Payoff

 Schema markup isn’t a direct ranking factor, but it’s a powerful visibility multiplier.
 Think of it as a direct line to Google’s result-enhancement algorithms.
+Here’s what you actually get:

-• Higher Click-Through Rates (CTR): Rich results simply grab more attention.
+• Higher Click-Through Rates (CTR): Rich results grab more attention.
 A listing with review stars or a FAQ panel is far more compelling than a plain blue link.

 • Dominate Answer Engines (AEO): Well-structured FAQ and HowTo content is prime material for AI assistants like Google’s Gemini and Apple’s Siri.
-If you want your content read aloud as a voice answer, schema is non-negotiable.

 Data Point: Voice search is not a fad.
 As of 2025, approximately 1 in 5 searches are made by voice, making schema-driven AEO a critical channel.